NamanR93/Git-Notes/03_push.md

   branch: The branch you want to push changes to (e.g., main, master, or feature-branch).

 - Example: `git push origin main` : Pushes the local `main` branch to the `origin` remote repository.

+- We can check the name of the remote as well using  ` git remote `
+- Nd to check URL of remote :  ` git remote -v `

 ## Common Use Cases:
 1. First Push (after cloning or creating a new repository):